 Since becoming Disney Springs from Downtown Disney, this area is even more focused on shopping and dining.

 If you like to spend, but are watching your wallet, go to Disney Springs with some sort of purpose that you’ve come up with ahead of time.

 Maybe you’re going to buy one Christmas ornament in the 365 Days of Christmas Store, maybe you’re going to get a Ghiradelli milkshake and sit out by the water, maybe you’re going to get a pizza at Blaze.

 Whatever it is, if you go in with a plan, you’re less likely to then spend your entire evening impulse buying things in the shops because, trust me, it’s really really easy to do especially with all of the new adorable merchandise out.

 Save yourself and come up with a goal for your visit besides draining your bank account.

 48. Visit the Disney outlets

 The Disney outlets are a short drive away from Disney property and contain loads of discounted merchandise.

 This is literally where the budget Disney goer’s dreams come true.

-Want a souveneir for the kids that won’t break the bank?
-Disney outlets.
+Want a souvenir for the kids that won’t break the bank?